colinkautz/horizon-theme-nova/README.md

 # Horizon Theme for Nova
-Based on the work of [jolaleye's Horizon Theme](https://github.com/jolaleye/horizon-theme-vscode), which is released under an MIT license.
+Based on the work of [Jonathan Olaleye's Horizon Theme](https://github.com/jolaleye/horizon-theme-vscode), which is released under an MIT license.

 ## Instructions
 You'll definitely need [Nova](https://nova.app/) installed on your Mac.